Overall ranking: 126th out of 126 in the Complete University Guide for 2016.

-Vital statistics: Over 26,000 students, including around 7,300 international students from 200 different nationalities.
-58 per cent of students are female and 42 per cent male.
-44 per cent are from ethnic minority backgrounds and 44 per cent are over 25 on entry.
+Vital statistics: Over 17,000 students.
+60 per cent of students are female and 40 per cent male.
+Over 3,000 international students and 44 per cent are over 25 on entry.

 Added value: A £30 million state-of-the-art science centre, featuring a 'super lab' and excellent sports and fitness facilities.
 London Metropolitan Business School is located in the heart of the city and is one of the largest for this area of study in the UK - it recently underwent a £1m refurbishment.
-The top post-1992 university for international and EU students.
 Plenty of specialist facilities including a mock courtroom for law students.
+The university are launching the new London Guildhall Faculty of Business and Law in September 2014, with a totally refurbished building at Moorgate in the heart of The City.
+Highlights of the project include a new Bloomberg and IBM suite.
+They're also running new courses, including MSc business innovation and creative entrepreneurship and a new fashion course in the Sir John Cass Faculty of Art, Architecture and Design.